DDS: Decoupled Dynamic Scene-Graph Generation Network: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ynamic} Scene-Graph (DSG) provides a graph structure presenting the relationships among different objects in a scene.
-It aims to create the scene-graph by predicting relationship triplets composed of $\langle subject, object, relationship \rangle$ at each frame of an input video.
+Dynamic Scene-Graph (DSG) provides a graph structure presenting the relationships among different objects in a scene by predicting relationship triplets composed of $\langle subject, object, relationship \rangle$ at each frame of an input video.
 This acts as a foundational block for various computer vision tasks\cite{ulutan2020actor, liu2019caesar}.
-Current DSG generation systems~\cite{ji2021detecting, li2022dynamic, cong2021spatial} operate in a constrained setting where the possible triplets are predefined for a given set of relationships and objects.
-However, in a more realistic deployment scenario, it is likely that the network will encounter triplets that it has not seen before.
+Current DSG generation systems~\cite{ji2021detecting, li2022dynamic, cong2021spatial} have poor performance when facing a triplet that was not present during training, even though the individual components have been seen.
+However, in a more realistic deployment scenario, the network will likely encounter triplets that it has not seen before.
 Therefore, a system should be able to transfer the learned concepts of relationships and objects to compose unseen triplets.
-Our analysis has shown (Table \ref{tab:ag_sota_comp}) poor performance in detecting these unseen triplets using the state-of-the-art (SOTA) method.
 This poor performance is mainly attributed to the learning of highly dependent feature representations of relationships and objects.
 The proposed decoupled dynamic scene-graph (DDS) addresses this issue.

 Fig. \ref{fig:concept} shows the core idea of the proposed DDS network.
 This architecture utilizes two different branches to learn decoupled features for relationships and objects.
 As shown in the figure, DDS learns the concept of `ride', `on', `person', `bicycle', and `bed' from the training examples of a `person riding a bike' and a `dog on the bed' independently.
 The decoupled design makes DDS look into different spatial regions for relationships and objects.
-These learned concepts are transferred to successfully detect the unseen triplet $\langle dog, bicycle, ride \rangle$, see Section~\ref{sec:qual} for more details.
+These learned concepts are transferred to successfully detect the unseen triplet $\langle dog, bicycle, ride \rangle$.

-\IEEEpubidadjcol Existing works~\cite{ji2021detecting, li2022dynamic, cong2021spatial} for generating DSGs follow a two-stage process.
-First, an object detector localizes objects irrespective of their relationship status.
-In the second stage, different attention-based~\cite {ji2021detecting, li2022dynamic} and graph-based~\cite {cong2021spatial} methods utilize features extracted from the previously localized objects to predict relationships.
-In this process, the extracted features of the objects are fed throughout the network for relationship detection.
-As a result, these methods learn to associate a relationship only with a particular combination of objects and hence perform poorly to predict unseen triplets.